mjshelton12/Do-I-Need-a-Coat-Weather-App/README.md

 * Bootstrap - Additional CSS classes supplied for layout changes.
 * Google Fonts - To pull unique fonts for website styling
 * JavaScript - Used to power the site's interacivity including displaying the date, coloring the scheduler based on the time, giving space to write events, a save button for the events, and a delete button.
+* Open Weather APIs, including geolocation and one git call

 ## Live Site